 To help you make the most of your time in our nation’s capital, my office can set up a number of special congressional tours to some of the city’s famous sites and federal buildings.
 Most of these places offer public tours as well, but congressional tours are usually smaller and occur at a confirmed time.
 Each tour lasts approximately 45 minutes to one hour.
 When determining which tours to request, keep in mind that you will likely want to save time to visit the monuments on the National Mall, some of the many Smithsonian museums and other museums throughout the city, and the numerous historic sites and battlefields in the region.
 When available, opting for a public tour instead of a reserved congressional tour of many sites can provide you with flexibility in your tour schedule.

 Please keep in mind that tours are filled on a first-requested, first-served basis, and some tours fill very quickly, especially during spring and summer months.
 It is particularly difficult to acquire tickets to visit the White House, as these tickets are very popular and security reasons require significant advance notice.
-For the best tour opportunities, please request your tour dates 60 days in advance (six months for the White House).
+For the best tour opportunities, please request your tour dates to the White House 3 months in advance.